nazalexx/S14A2023-final-Energuru/README.md

 - **GET**: Displays the index template (main page).

 #### /form
-- **GET**: Takes all the necessary information from the json files and renders the form template with it.
+- **GET**: Takes all the necessary information from the json files and renders the `form.html` template with it.
 - **POST**: This method is in action when the user chooses to autofill the form.
-In this case, the autofill criteria (to autofill with efficient, average or inefficient inputs) is also passed to the form template.
+In this case, the autofill criteria (to autofill with efficient, average or inefficient inputs) is also passed to the `form.html` template.

 #### /results
-- **GET**: Just displays all the historical results of the website.
+- **GET**: Just displays all the historical results of the website by rendering the `results.html` template.

 #### /results/&lt;username&gt;
 - **GET**: Just displays the result for this particular username if it exists in the database or an error if it does not.
 - **POST**: This method is in action upon submitting the form.
 If the user already exists in the database, an error is returned.
+If not, the inputs are passed to the `predict_and_advise` function from `utils.py`.
+The database gets updated with the new result and it gets passed to the `result.html` template.

 ## Project Timeline